elliotvilhelm/GradeSource-AutoFill/README.md

 > "A1231231", 10

-###### Autograder Example
+##### Autograder Example

+The following example is for those of you using .csv files from autograder.ucsd.edu

 `python3 autofill.py -u elliot -p xxx -f Homework-3.csv -i 602223 --pid-column 1 --score-column 4`

 > "email", "pid", "firstName", "lastName", "score", "daysEarly"

 > "elliot@ucsd.edu", "A1235523", "Pourmand", "Elliot", 10, 0

-If you are not downloading your .csv from autograder you may be saying what the hell?
-To specify the PID column and score column you can use the `--pid-column` and `--score-column` flags.

-Example usage with custom .csv:

 #### Output